al3xandr3/al3xandr3.github.io/_posts/2014-04-08-data-analysis-techniques.md

 - Absolute change was 2% but

-- Relative change (5 - 3) / 3 = 0.66(6), so rate was increased by 66%.
+- Relative change (5 - 3) / abs(3) = 0.66(6), so rate was increased by 66%.

-Relative calculation general formula:  (new - reference) / reference
+Relative calculation general formula:  (new - reference) / abs(reference)

+For negative numbers needs that denominator to have abs(), to force negative number into a positive one.